 Not all courses are taught each academic year.
 Below is the full list of all courses offered abroad through Columbia-sponsored programs that are approved for the Global Core Requirement, regardless of semester offered.
-For more information, consult the Office of Global Programs (http://ogp.columbia.edu/).
-Last updated on February 20,2020.
+For more information, consult the Office of Global Programs.
+Last updated on December 17,2020.